sefffal/Octofitter.jl/README.md

 The resulting chains object has the same shape as the priors, only each element has a matrix of samples from the posterior with columns corresponding to the different chains.
 If `squash=true`, then each element is just a vector of samples.

 The code is quite performant.
 Running the sampler with those parameters takes less than three minutes on my older laptop.
 No need to use a compute cluster!
+I do suggest however that you start Julia with multiple threads, e.g. `julia -t 4` or `julia -t auto`.

 ## Analysis
 Once you have run the MCMC sampler, there are many interesting things you can learn from the posterior.